All 23 Rethymno Sightseeing

 The Monastery of Arsani is dedicated to Saint George and it was probably built in the 16th century.
 The monastery has a small museum with ecclesiastical clothing, Byzantine icons and holy crosses of the 17th century.

-The Venetian and Ottoman dominations of the past have left their mark on the city of Rethymno in the form of various monuments such as the Fortetza and the Big Door (Porta Guora), amongst others.
+The Venetian and Ottoman dominations of the past have left their mark on the city of Rethymno in the form of various monuments such as the Fortezza and the Big Door (Porta Guora), amongst others.

 In this gallery, visitors will be able to admire a rich collection of works from local artist Lefteris Kanakakis, and a collection of representative pieces of modern Greek art.
-Various exhibitions of modern art are regularly organised in the gallery.
+Various exhibitions of modern art are regularly organized in the gallery.

 Established in 1994, the Ecclesiastical Museum of Rethymnon is housed in the Cathedral of the town.
 It exhibits rare items from various churches of the region.